THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

-Depending on the company’s strategy and business activities (see above section), value carbon wheels generally come with rims designs used in earlier generation performance carbon wheels made by the company or are older designs from companies that just can’t afford to invest in updating the rims as often as those in performance carbon wheelsets or are copies of generation or two-old performance carbon rims.
+Depending on the company’s strategy and business activities (see Part 1), value carbon wheels generally come with rims designs used in earlier generation performance carbon wheels made by the company or are older designs from companies that just can’t afford to invest in updating the rims as often as those in performance carbon wheelsets or are copies of generation or two-old performance carbon rims.

 Alloy upgrade wheels are typically in the 25mm +/- rim depth.
 This makes them about 20mm shallower than the value carbon and performance carbon wheelsets.
 At aero speeds, you will notice a difference.
 On the flip side, many of the value carbon wheels with their older designs require a good deal of crosswind management whereas the shallower wheels general don’t.

 No, I didn’t run any of these wheels through the In The Know Cycling wind tunnel.
+(There isn’t such a thing.)
 Instead, my observations are anecdotal and based on riding a lot of wheelsets at different aero speeds over time and doing back to back rides in similar conditions.

 Stiffness is a performance characteristic that is specific to a wheelset.
 Some are stiffer than others regardless of the category of wheels they might fall into.
 There are plenty of stiff wheels that transfer your power efficiently within each category and at each price point.